Okay, so mixing it up a little with today’s post. I get asked a lot about pitching mechanics…

 Pitcher #2 (no hints, you should be getting to know this guy by now)

 Pitcher #3 (the lanky lefty slinger)

 Pitcher #5 (I hear he’s a mean golfer)

 Pitcher #6 (POWER… ’nuff said)

 Okay, that’s all for now.
-In my next post we’ll dive in a little deeper on the back foot… Specifically on your drag line and what that can tell you about whether you’re leaking power.
-Hint you see some of it in this high school pitcher below… More to follow…
+In a future post I’ll plan on diving in a little deeper… Specifically on your drag line and what that can tell you about whether you’re leaking power.
+Hint you see some of it in this high school pitcher below…